Good results in combating tax fraud in 2020

 Source: Tax Administration

-Cases considered for possible reporting to the police
+Some of the cases are considered for reporting to the police

-In 2017, 38% of the removals of taxable entities from the VAT register and 43% from the prepayment register were made on the initiative of the authorities.
-In practice, removal from these registers by the authorities means that the taxable entity has failed to comply with essential statutory obligations.
-Entry to a register may be declined based on previous misconduct.
+In 2020, about 32 per cent of all removals of taxable entities from the VAT Register and 37 per cent from the prepayment register were made on the initiative of the authorities.
+Generally, removal from these registers by the authorities means that the taxable entity has failed to comply with essential statutory obligations.
+Entry into a register may be declined based on previous misconduct.
 In combating the shadow economy, the impact of VAT registrations on the prevention of fraud has been at least EUR 30 million, while a fraudulent operator causes losses of EUR 5,000 a month on average.

 Collaboration with other authorities